Productivity is possibleBRAVA’s THRIVE speaker Katie Belanger Has a System for You

 Identify Your Priorities

 From the outset, individuals and teams need to spend time getting clear about what’s truly important, Belanger advised.
+From thinking about buying a new car, to signing up to something like a yellow card course for your new job, being able to priorities and handle the important aspects in life will help create more productivity in your life.
 She led workshop participants through an activity recalling a time when they or their teams were deeply productive.
 Then, Belanger asked participants to honestly identify what they and/or their teams would be accomplishing if there could be an increase in productivity.
 Next, Belanger asked participants to plot, on a prioritization matrix, how they currently spend time.
 Activities were noted in one of four boxes on the matrix: 1.
 Urgent/Important, 2.
 Not Urgent/Important, 3.
 Urgent/Not important and 4.
 Not Urgent/Not Important.
 Looking at the matrix, participants were asked what made them feel successful.
 “Sometimes we can’t remove something from our plate, but we can adjust how we are defining success to make our desired outcomes attainable,” explained Belanger.
 Finally, Belanger helped participants identify priorities by breaking down large projects into manageable pieces.
 This action is excellent for building momentum, she advised.
 Completing smaller chunks of work means more (tiny) victories.

 Schedule For Success

 Belanger follows key scheduling rules.
 1. Manage your time ruthlessly.
 2. Select your scheduling tools carefully.
 3. Review your schedule and flesh out details consistently.
 When one reviews her schedule on a daily, weekly, monthly basis, Belanger says, she begins to learn, at a glance, what is working for her.
 What can we adjust in order to improve our scheduling practices?

 Work Your Workflow